projf/projf-explore/demos/ad-astra/README.md

-# Ad Astra FPGA Demos
+# Ad Astra Demos

 These SystemVerilog demos use starfields and hardware sprites to create greetings demos.

-This demo has an associated Project F blog post:: [Ad Astra](https://projectf.io/posts/fpga-ad-astra/).
+This demo has an associated Project F blog post: [Ad Astra](https://projectf.io/posts/fpga-ad-astra/).
-New to graphics development on FPGA?
+New to FPGA graphics design?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 _NB.
 The included fonts are distributed under different licences: see the individual font files for details._